CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

      rm $f
    done

-4) applied seven patches to Kouba reference eclips routine from May 2017 to fix issues detected during validation:
+4) applied thirteen patches to Kouba reference eclips routine from December 2017 to fix issues detected during validation:
-     - prevent NaNs appearing due to numerical noise at exact alignment
+     01) prevent NaNs appearing due to numerical noise at exact alignment
-     - fix rotated X vector normalization problem when orbit is not perfectly circular
-     - fix rotated X vector division by zero at orbit node
-     - missing declaration for math functions leading to them being used as simple precision instead of double precision
+     02) missing declaration for math functions leading to them being used as simple precision instead of double precision
-     - fix literal constants leading to them being used as simple precision instead of double precision
+     03) fix literal constants leading to them being used as simple precision instead of double precision
-     - fix abrupt switch back to nominal yaw in some beta crossing cases
+     04) fix abrupt switch back to nominal yaw in some beta crossing cases
+     05) fix Beidou attitude in non-perfectly circular orbits
-     - replaced projected planar geometry with spherical geometry in triangles solving
+     06) replaced projected planar geometry with spherical geometry in triangles solving
+     07) fix overshoot of nominal yaw just after turn end
+     08) improve local orbital rate computation by taking eccentricity into account
+     09) fix rotated X vector normalization problem when orbit is not perfectly circular fix rotated X vector division by zero at orbit node fix rotated X vector ill-conditioning by not basing it on the singular nominal yaw steering
+     10) ensure Glonass model fixed-point algorithm reaches convergence
+     11) improve turn start/end dates by recomputing them at each step and keeping the best estimates
+     12) removed dependency on caller sampling rate by using interpolated beta model
-     - fix Beidou attitude in non-perfectly circular orbits The Kouba reference routine can be found at the IGS Analysis Center Coordinator site (http://acc.igs.org/orbits).
+     13) directly recompute orbit angle in Galileo model rather than assuming linear evolution The Kouba reference routine can be found at the IGS Analysis Center Coordinator site (http://acc.igs.org/orbits).
 In fact, as an additional precaution, we took care in the base sample generator program to avoid extracting sample points exactly at alignment (we extracted